Home Uses

 Wet salt therapy includes various methods that utilize saline solutions or salt-enriched water for therapeutic purposes.
 Some of the common techniques in wet salt therapy are salt baths, saltwater inhalations, and flotation tanks.
 Salt baths involve soaking in water mixed with mineral salts to relieve muscle tension and promote relaxation.
 Saltwater inhalations involve inhaling saline mist, which helps to clear nasal passages and improve respiratory function.
 Flotation tanks, on the other hand, contain high concentrations of Epsom salt, which allows individuals to float effortlessly, promoting relaxation and mental well-being.

-Active And Passive Salt Rooms
+Active and Passive Salt Rooms

 Active salt rooms are equipped with halogenerators that continuously disperse salt particles, ensuring a controlled environment for effective halotherapy.
 These rooms typically offer a more potent experience, as the concentration of salt particles is explicitly maintained for optimal benefits.
 Active salt rooms are more likely to yield a higher return on investment (ROI) for facility owners, as they can charge more for sessions.